Herman, Morton, The Architecture of Victorian Sydney, 1964

 embraces this condition and seeks to experience new methods of

-range of Australian projects, where room is scarce but space is
+of Australian projects, where room is scarce but space is maximised,

-maximised, creating interesting, enjoyable and rewarding places to
+creating interesting, enjoyable and rewarding places to live.

-live.
-Includes work by Charles McBride Ryan, Jackson Clements
+Includes work by Charles McBride Ryan, Jackson Clements Burrows,

-Burrows, BBP, Daniel van Cleemput, SJB, Sean Godsell, William Orr,
+BBP, Daniel van Cleemput, SJB, Sean Godsell, William Orr, Steven

-McGauran Giannini Soon, Six Degrees, David Luck and many more.
+Giannini Soon, Six Degrees, David Luck and many more.
+It's great to

-It's great to see a broad range of all-Australian work.
-Images,
+see a broad range of all-Australian work.
+Images, Australia, 2002,

 Making More of Small Spaces